Jags return fumble for TD, beat Titans for AFC South title

-JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars are AFC South champions for the first time in five years, a title secured with a 20-16 victory against rival Tennessee on Saturday night in a game that turned on Josh Allen’s 37-yard fumble return for a touchdown with 2:51 remaining.
+Allen’s 37-yard fumble return with 2:51 remaining helped the Jaguars beat rival Tennessee 20-16 on Saturday night and secure their first AFC South championship since 2017.

+“I’m speechless,” Jaguars owner Shad Khan said before crediting coach Doug Pederson, general manager Trent Baalke and players.
+“I’ve always had confidence that we would be getting to where we needed to go.”

-Rayshawn Jenkins forced Josh Dobbs’ fumble, and Allen scooped up the bouncing ball and ran, untouched, the other way for a lead that held up in the regular-season finale for both teams.
+Khan easily could have singled out Allen and safety Rayshawn Jenkins, who forced Josh Dobbs’ fumble.
+Allen picked up the loose ball on a perfect bounce and ran, untouched, the other way for a lead that held up.

-Dobbs fumbled again on the ensuing possession, and the Jaguars (9-8) started to celebrate their most significant regular-season victory in franchise history.
+Dobbs fumbled again on the ensuing possession, and the Jaguars (9-8) started to celebrate their most significant regular-season victory in history.

 “This was one of those games where our defense had to win it for us,” Jaguars quarterback Trevor Lawrence said.
 “Us guys on offense, we’re a little frustrated because we left a lot out there.
 But in these games, just win.
 Our defense picked us up today.
 They played great.”